dylanstormjohnson/regex-tutorial/Regex_Tutorial.md

 ## Author

 - This regex tutorial was written by Dylan Storm Johnson.
-If you have any questions regarding this or my other projects, my GitHub account is [Dylan's GitHub account] (https://github.com/dylanstormjohnson).
+If you have any questions regarding this or my other projects, my GitHub account is [Dylan's GitHub account](https://github.com/dylanstormjohnson).

 ---